openvinotoolkit/open_model_zoo/models/public/mozilla-deepspeech-0.6.1/mozilla-deepspeech-0.6.1.md

     - T - context frames: along with the current frame, the network expects 9 preceeding frames and 9 succeeding frames.
 The absent context frames are filled with zeros.
     - C - 26 MFCC coefficients per each frame

-   See `accuracy-check.yml` for audio preprocessing and feature extraction parameters.
+   See [`accuracy-check.yml`](accuracy-check.yml) for all audio preprocessing and feature extraction parameters.

  * Number of audio frames, INT32 value, name: `input_lengths`, shape [1].